This is my broken leg.

 Do I really trust the Lord’s plans?
 Can I accept a path like Joseph, Hosea, David, and so many others who suffered for a greater purpose?
-What if God doesn’t fix it (excellent book by Laura Story)?
+What if God doesn’t fix it (also an excellent book by Laura Story)?
 Have I placed my life, worries, and plans at the foot of the throne, returning to the Lord what He’s given me?

 The Lord was so sweet to lead me to Psalm 51:8, a chapter with many of my notes, but one verse that suddenly meant something more.

 This story is a work in progress as I surrender yet more of myself and my plans to the One who spoke the starry host into existence.

 Consider it a sheer gift, friends, when tests and challenges come at you from all sides.
 You know that under pressure, your faith-life is forced into the open and shows its true colors.
 So don’t try to get out of anything prematurely.
 Let it do its work so you become mature and well-developed, not deficient in any way.